Hosting and bandwidth provided by MacAce.net.

 How do I replace the battery in the iPhone 4 and iPhone 4S?

-The iPhone 4 and iPhone 4S models also can be differentiated by the last three characters or four characters of the serial number with EveryiPhone.com's Ultimate iLookup (the last three characters if it has an eleven character serial number and the last four characters if it has a twelve character serial number).
+The iPhone 4 and iPhone 4S models also can be differentiated by the Serial Number with EveryiPhone.com's Ultimate iLookup and the EveryMac app -- available for iOS 5 or later and Android.
 The serial number is not externally listed, but it is available when plugged into a computer on the "Summary" tab in iTunes, within the iOS (Settings > General > About), and in the Micro SIM card tray.

-In addition to the last three or four characters of its serial number, EveryiPhone.com's Ultimate iLookup feature can identify the iPhone models by EMC number and order number (referred to as "Model" from within the iOS), as well.
+In addition to its serial number, EveryiPhone.com's Ultimate iLookup feature and the EveryMac app can identify iPhone models by EMC Number and Order Number (referred to as "Model" from within the iOS), as well.

-The battery in the iPhone 4 (GSM), iPhone 4 (CDMA), and iPhone 4S is attached with adhesive, like earlier iPhone models.
-However, unlike previous iPhone models, the connector is not soldered and unlike the iPhone 3G and iPhone 3GS it does not involve delicately disconnecting the display (or removing the logic board, thankfully).
+The battery in the iPhone 4 and iPhone 4S models is attached with adhesive like earlier iPhone models.
+However, unlike the original iPhone the battery is not soldered and unlike the iPhone 3G and iPhone 3GS it does not involve delicately disconnecting the display (or removing the logic board, thankfully).

-From watching the video or reviewing the step-by-step instructions, watching the video, and reading the potential problems, you should be able to determine whether or not you feel comfortable replacing the battery yourself or if you would instead prefer to hire a professional.
+From reviewing the step-by-step instructions, watching the video, and reading the potential problems, you should be able to determine whether or not you feel comfortable replacing the battery yourself or if you would instead prefer to hire a professional.
 Hiring a professional not only prevents potential problems, but saves a great deal of time as well.

 Be sure to purchase your repair service or parts from a trusted company with extensive experience repairing iPhone devices.